 Issues like this are often distributed to consumers through recalls.
 These recalls aim to provide information and to strongly suggest or insist that consumers return/throw out the products described.

-If you want to learn more about a brand’s recalls, including which recipes were recalled and why we recommend checking out our index of brand review, which you can find here.
+If you want to learn more about a brand’s recalls, including which recipes were recalled and why we recommend checking out our index of brand reviews, which you can find here.

 The 11Worst Dog Foods

-Pedigree is a regular feature on the shelves of many pet food and grocery stores like Walmart and Target.
-The brand is owned by Mars Petcare, which also owns some other pet food brands that you may be familiar with, like Royal Canin, Iams, and Eukanuba.
+Pedigree is a regular feature on the shelves of many pet food and grocery stores in the United States like Walmart and Target.

 One of the reasons that Pedigree is considered one of the worst dog food brands is their use of a broad range of poor-quality ingredients such as Animal Fat, Bone Meal, Corn, Wheat, Soy, and Brewers Rice.

-Sadly, Pedigree has a consistent history of recalls for a number of reasons.
+Sadly, Pedigree has a consistent history of recalls for several reasons.
 Some examples of these recalls include one in 2014 for the presence of foreign objects and another in 2012 for the same reason.

 Pedigree has also had recalls in the past due to Salmonella contamination.
-A consistent history of recalls puts serious doubts on Pedigree’s safety and quality processes.
+A consistent history of recalls puts severe doubts on Pedigree’s safety and quality processes.